open-access-policies/health-tech/_operational_policies/OP-POL-003.md

 **3.1.1 Data Retention Schedule**

 The Records Manager, in coordination with the Retention Committee, shall develop and maintain a formal Data Retention Schedule.
-This schedule is the official source of truth for all data retention periods and must be reviewed and approved annually by the Retention Committee.
+This schedule is the official source of truth for all data retention periods and shall be reviewed and approved annually by the Retention Committee.
 The schedule shall, at a minimum, categorize data types and assign a specific, non-ambiguous retention period for each.
 Examples of categories include:

 - **Corporate Governance:** Records related to the legal and operational structure of the company.
 - **Financial and Tax:** Records required for financial reporting and tax compliance.